 Hard money loans, also known as private money loans, are home equity driven mortgage loans funded by private investors and companies using their own money secured by a real estate trust deed, eliminating the common qualification and underwriting guidelines of prime (regular) and sub-prime (bad credit) lenders.
+HEM educates borrowers online the pros and cons of hard money HELOCs and private home equity loans.

 Home Equity Mart’s expertise lies in providing timely financial solutions to individuals in need of equity loans and hard money financing.
 We recognize that not everyone possesses impeccable credit, which is why we extend our services to those in dire need, offering swift approvals and adaptable terms.